 This colossus is also located in Guatemala and is considered one of the most dangerous in the world.
 In addition, the National Institute of Seismology, Volcanology, Meteorology, and Hydrology (Insivumeh) considers it the youngest and most studied volcano in Guatemala.

 The Smithsonian Institution's Global Volcanism Program considers this volcano located in Nicaragua as one of the most active volcanoes in the nation.
 Between October 2015 and August 2016 it had explosive activity, the resurgence of lava, and increased seismic amplitude.

 Nevado del Ruíz volcano

 This volcano located in Colombia is part of the 21 volcanoes monitored by the Colombian Seismological Service.
 An eruption in 1985 was considered the second deadliest of the 20th century.
 In it, 23 thousand of people lost their lives.
 After this, the volcano remains on yellow alert, because it represents a latent danger and an eruption is still expected.

 In Ecuador, Cotopaxi Volcano is considered one of the most dangerous in the world because of its frequent eruptions and the number of populations potentially exposed to its threats.

 In September 2016, this volcano in Ecuador activated an orange alert due to an eruption during which emanated steam and ash reached 2 kilometers in height.

 This volcano is located about 90 kilometers from Quito and is considered one of the three most active volcanoes in Ecuador.
-In December of 2017, it erupted, offering spectacular images.
+In December 2017, it erupted, offering spectacular images.
 There were no threats to the lives of the surrounding residents.